-The Apple AR smartglasses rumours on the web are picking up pace in early 2017.
+The Apple AR smartglasses rumours on the web have been coming thick and fast through the first half of 2017.

 Most interestingly, veteran tech blogger Robert Scoble says he has been told by an anonymous Carl Zeiss employee that Apple is working on a "light" pair of AR/MR smartglasses (rather than a helmet/visor/headset) in partnership with the optics experts.

 These Carl Zeiss-made smart Apple specs are said to be due for launch either by the end of 2017 or next year, according to Scoble's secret source.

 It's the best evidence yet that this is really happening and our bet is on 2018, possibly with a reveal in late 2017.